OSHChip/oshchip.github.io/docs/OSHChip_Connections.md

 ####If OSHChip is powered from 1.8V to 2.4V

-* OSHChip must be unplugged from the target system
+* OSHChip must be unplugged from the target system **before** connecting the programming cable for programming
-* J1 must have the jumper installed
+* J1 **must** have the jumper installed (this powers OSHChip when it is not plugged into the target system)
 * Programming can be performed
-* Debugging can only be done if the program being debugged can operate without being connected to the rest of the system
+* Debugging can only be done if the program being debugged can operate without OSHChip being connected to the rest of the target system
-* After programming is finished, the programming cable can be disconnected and then OSHChip can be plugged back into the system. **Do not** plug it back into the system with the programming cable still atached
+* After programming is finished, the programming cable **must** be disconnected first from OSHChip, and then OSHChip can be plugged back into the target system. **Do not** plug it back into the target system with the programming cable and programmer still attached

 <center>
 <img src="/images/OSHChip_CMSIS_DAP_J1.jpg" width="400"><br>